What Is DERMS? Definition, History, Use Cases, and Future Outlook

 - Microgrid Management: Oversees localized energy systems capable of operating autonomously or in coordination with the main grid.

-DERMS capabilities are expected to continue expanding as regulatory frameworks evolve and new challenges arise, such as the increasing backlog for data centers.
+DER Management software capabilities are expected to continue expanding as regulatory frameworks evolve and new challenges arise, such as the increasing backlog for data centers.
 Utilities increasingly look for vendors that can offer bespoke options to create a system that truly meets their needs.

-What are the different types of DERMS?
+What are the different types of DER Management Software?

 - Edge DERMS: Manages large numbers of behind-the-meter (BTM) DERs (such as batteries, thermostats, and EVs) across multiple device manufacturers.